This policy applies to the Wisconsin Institutes for Discovery Building at 330 N. Orchard St., Madison, WI.

 Film, Video and Photography Policy

-The Discovery Building receives many requests to film, videotape and photograph the interior/exterior of the building for both personal and commercial purposes.
+The Discovery Building receives many requests to film, videotape and photograph the interior/exterior of the building for personal, educational and commercial purposes.

 All commercial/stock inquiries for permissions should be routed to the UW–Madison policy at: